shortstheory/one-in-7-billion/content/2016-04-14-what-do-i-do-now.md

 been sorely disappointed by the version of me today.
 I feel that I was _much_ more hardworking and efficient back at that time.
-The two years in JEE preparation were undoubtedly the worst years of my school life but now looking back, it was the time which did bring out the best of me in the briefest of moments.
-I would have had no idea just how driven and hard-working I could be for a goal that would always be just a touch out of view.
+The two years in JEE preparation were undoubtedly the worst years of my school life but now looking back, those dark days brought out the best in me in the briefest of moments.
+Had I not prepared for JEE at all, I would have had no idea just how driven and hard-working I could be for a goal that would always be just a touch out of view.

-Despite my frustrations with life during JEE preparation, the epiphanies I used to have on weekly basis with studying physics during JEE kept me going.
+Despite my frustrations with life during JEE preparation, the epiphanies I used to have on weekly basis with studying physics kept me going.
 It was a positive feedback loop with no goading required.
 On the other hand I can't remember the last time I actually enjoyed learning something in class in this college.
-I hope it isn't a sign of things to come when I start "engineering" coursework in my 2nd year but I have pretty much lost all motivation to study.
-The unbridled enthusiasm I used to have when studying for entrance exams and the giddy thoughts of making batshit crazy projects in college has dwindled.
+I hope it isn't a sign of things to come when I start "engineering" coursework in my second year but as of now, I have pretty much lost all motivation to study.
+The unbridled enthusiasm I used to have when studying for the entrance exams and the giddy thoughts of making batshit crazy projects in college has dwindled.
 In my first semester, it was a convenient excuse to blame this on burnout after pushing my limits for two years but I've come to realize that the reason is probably shallower than that.
 It's not just with